mitsuba-renderer/enoki/docs/autodiff.rst

    cuda_jit_run(): cache hit, jit: 535 us
    err: [1.12665]

+for each iteration.
 After a few iterations, the error is reduced from an initial value of 1.34 to 0.065.
 Note that kernels are only created at the beginning---later iterations indicate cache hits because the overall structure of the computation is repetitive.

 Observe also that the ``print()`` command that quantifies the loss value in each iteration has an interesting side effect: it flushes the queued